 Changes to previously recorded grades must be submitted within twelve months following the end of the term during which the student was registered for the class.
 Changes from one weighted grade to another (see the “Weighted Grade” section of these policies) are made using the Universal Grade Change Form, and must include a justification.
 The form must be signed by the instructor, the department chair, and then submitted to the Graduate School for formal review.

 A weighted grade may be changed at the instructor’s discretion only to correct a calculation or data-entry error.
 Any such change must include justification by the instructor and be approved by the department chair and The Graduate School.
 A request to change a weighted grade is not permitted under any other circumstance.

+Faculty are to maintain student exams, reports and other assignments submitted to the course instructor but not returned to the student that are determinants of a student’s course grade for six months following the term in which the course is offered.
 Faculty are to maintain records of all graded assignments and other student assessments that are determinants of a student’s course grade for twelve months following the end of the term in which the course is offered.
-Such retention is to ensure availability of grade determinant records to address requests for grade correction (should a calculation or data-entry error be detected) or student grievances.
+Such retention is to ensure availability of grade determinant materials and records to address requests for grade correction (should a calculation or data-entry error be detected) or student grievances.

 After one year, grades are considered final.
 Any request to change any grade after one year requires documentation describing why the Universal Grade Change Form was not filed during the appropriate period.

 The director of graduate studies or chair of any department/program may request a change of grade on behalf of any department/program faculty member who is no longer associated with UB, and who is not available to address his/her own grading errors.
 However such requests must include an explanation.